seqcode/Bichrom/README.md

   chromatin_tracks: ['/path/to/val/atacseq.txt', ..., '/path/to/test/h3k27ac.txt']
 </pre>

+* window_size: The size of genomic windows used for training, validation and testing.
+(For example: 500)
+* bin_size: Binning applied to the chromatin data.
+(For example, if window_size=500 and bin_size=10, each line in a chromatin_track file will contain 500/10=50 tab separated values)
 * outdir: This is the output directory, where all Bichrom output files will be placed.

 **Input file formats:**